Gear Review : Several years on and still standing strong: An updated review of the Coleman Cobra 2 Tent

 Oh, and I'd prefer it in green.
 Any tent that has a potential wild camping audience should be available in green.
 And not bright green either.
 I'm talking to you, Coleman Avior!

 The Coleman Cobra 2 is available at the time of writing for around £100 in various online outlets.
-It's under 2 kilos, packs down fairly small if you do it right, and looks nice.
+It's under (now just over - edit 2024) 2 kilos, packs down fairly small if you do it right, and looks nice.
 It's not much more money, or that much heavier than the Gelert Solo, has twice the amount of space, and people go rabid for that.It's waterproof and is ok with 'proper weather'.
 What more could you want?

 Marks out of ten as a standalone tent would be a solid 7.5.
 Marks out of ten for value for money, 11.